 What is a cosigner?

-A cosigner is someone, often a family member, who helps a borrower get approved for a loan, by agreeing to repay the loan if the borrower does not.
-A bank may require a cosigned if the borrower dos not have sufficient income to qualify for the loan.
-Fort example, a co-signed may sign for a car loan to enable to borrower to qualify for the car loan.
+A cosigner is someone, often a family member, who helps a borrower get approved for a loan by agreeing to repay the loan if the borrower does not.
+A bank may require a cosigner if the borrower does not have sufficient income to qualify for the loan.
+For example, a cosigner may sign for a car loan to enable the borrower to qualify for the car loan.

 The risks to the cosigner

 - If the primary borrower fails to make a payment for any reason, the cosigner will be held liable for the missed payments.